MelvinLie/Cauchy/README.md

-# cauchy_cpp
+# CauCY
-A lightweight boundary element method in cpp.
+A lightweight boundary element method in Cython.